talsma-ict/umldoclet/docs/USAGE.md

 By default `.svg` images are generated as they will be significantly smaller in size than equivalent `.png` images and scale better.
-You can generate _multiple_ images per diagram by specifying a comma-separated list of formats or providing the option more than once.
+You can generate _multiple_ images per diagram by specifying a comma-separated list of formats or providing the option multiple times.

 #### -failOnCyclicPackageDependencies (true|_false_)